albumidentify/albumidentify/README.markdown

 the coverart and cd-toc will be placed in the last directory created.
 This might change in the future.

-You can also specify the default naming scheme to use in the ~/.albumidentifyrc file, using the naming_scheme key in the renamealbum section:
+You can also specify the default naming scheme to use in the config file (see above), using the naming_scheme key in the renamealbum section:

     [renamealbum]
     naming_scheme=%(album)s - %(trackname)s